About Us

-The Institute for Historical Review is an educational research and publishing center that works to promote peace, understanding and justice through greater public awareness of the past, and especially socially-politically relevant aspects of twentieth-century history.
+The Institute for Historical Review is an independent educational center and publisher that works to promote peace, understanding and justice through greater public awareness of the past, and especially socially-politically relevant aspects of modern history.
 We strive in particular to increase understanding of the causes, nature and consequences of war and conflict.
-We vigorously defend freedom of speech and freedom of historical inquiry.
+We defend freedom of speech and freedom of historical inquiry.

-Its director is Mark Weber, a historian, lecturer, current affairs analyst and author.
+The Institute's director is Mark Weber, a historian, lecturer, current affairs analyst and author.
 Born and raised in Portland, Oregon, he was educated in the US and Europe.
-He holds a Master's degree in modern European history from Indiana University.
+He holds a Master's degree in modern European history.

 Outreach and Impact

-The Institute's well-organized website - www.ihr.org -- routinely reaches tens of thousands of visitors across the US and around the world.
+The Institute's website - www.ihr.org -- reaches large numbers of visitors across the US and around the world.
 It attracts many more visitors than the sites of much larger and better funded organizations.
+The site is regularly updated with news and comment items from around the world, and with reports on the Institute's work.
+With its large library and archive, the site also serves as a valuable information and education center.

 Among the items that can be downloaded from the Institute's website are many articles and reviews from the IHR's Journal of Historical Review (published 1980-2002) covering a wide range of historical, political, current affairs and cultural topics.
 (And all Journal issues, with the complete text of every item, are available on a single computer-readable disc.)